yupgup/jonitrythall.com/_posts/2023-08-24-raising-monarch-babies.markdown

 ![Exploding milkweed seed pod](/content/2023/08/milkweed-seeds.JPG)

 I place the container in a [small netted enclosure](https://www.amazon.com/Insect-Butterfly-Habitat-Terrarium-Polyester/dp/B07PQVTW9C/ref=asc_df_B07PQVTW9C/?tag=&linkCode=df0&hvadid=343269712304&hvpos=&hvnetw=g&hvrand=16520357288669115978&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9007479&hvtargid=pla-733325012311&ref=&adgrpid=69726068875&th=1) and keep it on a covered porch until the butterflies emerge.
-It’s best to not maintain more than five or so in these small enclosures to ensure sanitation and general overcrowding are not an issue–they will fight if they get in each other’s way.
+It’s best to not maintain more than five or so in these small enclosures to ensure sanitation and general overcrowding are not an issue–they will [fight](https://mastodon.yupgup.com/@joni/110945642717612538) if they get in each other’s way.
 They sort of head-butt a bit, so nothing too violent, but it’s best to make sure they are not getting stressed out.

 I should also add that I’ve tried providing the milkweed and sit back to watch nature do its thing.
-Monarchs would lay eggs, these eggs would hatch, and 0% would complete the cycle to turn into butterflies–between predators and storms, I watched them get whipped out daily.
+Monarchs would lay eggs, these eggs would hatch, and 0% would complete the cycle to turn into butterflies–between predators and storms, I watched them get wiped out daily.
 The safety of the roofed porch and net enclosure enables a much better success rate.

 ## Getting Eggs or Babies
-The quickest way to get started is to order freshly hatched monarch caterpillars from Monarch Watch.
+The quickest way to get started is to order freshly hatched monarch caterpillars [from Monarch Watch](https://shop.monarchwatch.org/product/Rearing-Kit/113232).
 Alternatively, you can place milkweed outside and wait for a butterfly to lay eggs.
 Once they emerge, they get to work eating their own eggshell–a very cool thing to witness.
 From here, they will need a constant supply of milkweed as they grow.
 Just a couple caterpillars can completely strip a large milkweed plant.

 ![Container of monarch babies from Monarch Watch](/content/2023/08/bought-babies.jpg)